alexellis/jaas/README.md

 # jaas run -r --image alexellis2/cows:latest
 ```

-The `-rm` flag removes the Swarm service that was used to run your container.
+The `-r` flag removes the Swarm service that was used to run your container.

 > The exit code from your container will also be available, you can check it with `echo $?`